Education and Awareness-Raising Activities

 Daifuku Sustainability Action Program

 In order to make environmental contributions more accessible, Daifuku established its Daifuku Eco-Action Program in fiscal 2012, which awards points to employees for participating in environmental activities.
-A variety of activities and events are offered through the program, and in fiscal 2022, a total of 10,132 people participated in volunteer and environmental learning activities.
-Through this program, employees can exchange the points they earned for eco-friendly products and other rewards.
-Daifuku also donates a monetary amount equivalent to the total number points gained by employees to external organizations.
+A variety of activities and events are offered through the program, and in fiscal 2023, a total of 12,141 people participated in volunteer and environmental learning activities.
+Through this program, employees can exchange the points they earned for environmentally friendly products and other rewards.
+Daifuku also donates a monetary amount proportionate to the total number points gained by employees to external organizations.
 In fiscal 2023, the program was renamed as the Daifuku Sustainability Action Program, and we are working to expand the scope of our activities to include social contribution activities in addition to environmental activities.

 Daifuku Eco-Action Program